roslovets/ghbin/README.md

 One-link downloader of the latest binary from GitHub.

 Allows to users download a binary form the latest release of your project with one click.
+Use generated link in README.md, in download instructions or distribute it in another ways.

 ## How to use